adijha2401/DarwixAIHackathon/README.md

 ## About Darwix AI
 Building the agent led future to level up customer conversations for omni-channel sales teams across the world

+### The Premise
+In software development, code reviews are the lifeblood of a healthy team.
+They catch bugs, improve quality, and spread knowledge.
+However, they are often a source of friction and a truly mundane task.
+Written feedback can feel blunt, impersonal, and at worst, discouraging.
+A junior developer might feel attacked by a comment like "This is inefficient," while the senior developer who wrote it was simply being direct.
+This communication gap slows down learning and can harm team morale.
+Your mission is to build an AI that acts as a bridge, translating raw critique into supportive, educational guidance, thereby freeing developers from the negative cycle of harsh feedback.

+### Your Mission
+Create a program that takes a snippet of code and a list of direct, critical review comments, and then uses Generative AI to rewrite them.
+The AI should act as an ideal senior developer or a patient mentor, rephrasing the feedback to be empathetic, constructive, and educational, ensuring the recipient understands the "why" behind the suggestion, not just the "what."